bpucker/bHLH_annotator/README.md

 # bHLH_annotator
-automativ functional annotation of the bHLH transcription factor family in plants
+automatic functional annotation of the bHLH transcription factor family in plants

 ## Usage